Homemade Salted Caramel Sauce

 - Be sure to prep your ingredients and have them ready to go before you get started, this will make the process much smoother.

 - To make this a regular caramel sauce, just use a pinch of salt or about 1/8 teaspoon.

-- 3 tablespoons (45 grams) unsalted butter, cut into tablespoon size pieces
+- 3 tablespoons unsalted butter (45 grams) cut into tablespoon-sized pieces

 - In a heavy bottomed saucepan, heat the water and sugar over medium heat.
 Make sure to use a saucepan that's a little bigger than what you think you will need.
 Stir constantly until the sugar has dissolved and the mixture starts to bubble just a little.

 - Increase the heat to high and bring to a boil, stop stirring completely.
-Let the mixture continue boiling until it turns an amber color, this could take anywhere from 4-12 minutes.
+Let the mixture continue boiling until it turns an amber color, this could take anywhere from 4 to 12 minutes.